CMHA Get Set & Connect Program

 • Offers treatment choices for problems with complicated medical conditions, memory and cognition, balance and mobility, depression, future planning, nutrition, and continence

-• Dementia Caregiver Resilience Clinic provides evidence-based group therapies and/or one-on-one consultations with interdisciplinary specialists to assist carer skill development, education, and strengthening of self-care techniques
+• Dementia Caregiver Resilience Clinic provides evidence-based group therapies and/or one-on-one consultations with interdisciplinary specialists to provide skill development, education, and self-care techniques

 Get Senior Mental Health Care Now